Geology Tour Road: Joshua Tree’s Easiest 4×4 Road

-Geology Tour Road is an 18-mile drive in Joshua Tree National Park that has sections only accessible to 4×4 cars.
-It is a fun place to drive that shows you what the park would have looked like back in the day and while there isn’t a ton to see here, it is a good intro into the parks geological history as well as a few human elements.
+Geology Tour Road is an 18 mile drive in Joshua Tree National Park that has sections only accessible to four wheel drive vehicles.
+It is a fun place to drive that shows you what the park would have looked like back in the day.
+While there isn’t a ton to see there, it is a good intro to the park’s geological history as well as a few human elements.
 Here is all the information.

 - 18 miles round trip

 - Location: The marked turnoff is near Jumbo Rocks Campground.

 - This information is from my visit in 2017